-The cobra pose will strengthen your spine and firms your buttocks.
+The cobra pose will strengthen your spine and firm your buttocks.
 When you are doing the pose correctly, you’ll find yourself flexing your butt.

 It also stretches your chest, shoulders and abs.
 It helps to relieve stress and fatigue and open the lungs to allow more oxygen.

-Only do the backbend at the level that you’re comfortable.
+Only do the backbend at the level that you’re comfortable with.
 Avoid straining your back.

 The child’s pose is a resting pose that opens up the hips, thighs, ankles and legs.
 The gentle stretch on your back will relax your spine, shoulders and neck.
 This relieves tension from your back.